-Article (8) Study Load
+Study Load

-- 1. The study load for postgraduate students is 3-12 credit hours and 3 credit hours may be added for graduation purposes. - 2.
-The duration prescribed for students to obtain a Master's Degree is not less than one calendar year and not more than 8 semesters, not including summer semesters. - 3.
+1. The study load for postgraduate students is 3-12 credit hours without calculating the thesis or the applied project and 3 credit hours may be added for graduation purposes.

+- 2. The duration prescribed for students to obtain a Master's Degree is not less than one calendar year and not more than 8 semesters, not including summer semesters. - 3.
 The duration prescribed for passing the remedial courses is not calculated within the maximum duration prescribed to obtain a Master's Degree. - 4.
 A postponement period is not calculated in the maximum duration to obtain a Degree and is not allowed to be more than two semesters. - 5.
 A withdrawal period is not calculated in the maximum duration to obtain a Degree and is not allowed to be more than two semesters. - 6.
 The University Council is entitled to look into an extension of the study period in exceptional circumstances.

-Article (9) Passing Grade, Semester Average and GPA
+Passing Grade, Semester Average and GPA